kbl35/Java-Client-Server-Communication/readme.txt

 5. The program will run in a do-while loop with some input validations. it only exits the loop once you enter 'q' as a choice.

-* if there is any problem, please let me know at kbl35@txstate.edu. thanks